panga/pgbouncer/README.md

 - Capture SQL DDL and COPY/Write Statements and wrap them into Kinesis `put-records` as input to the method described in Erik Swensson's most excellent post: [Building Multi-AZ or Multi-Region Amazon Redshift Clusters](https://blogs.aws.amazon.com/bigdata/post/Tx13ZDHZANSX9UX/Building-Multi-AZ-or-Multi-Region-Amazon-Redshift-Clusters)

 We'd love to hear your thoughts and ideas for pgbouncer-fast-switchover functions.

-# Legal Notice

-Copyright 2015-2015 Amazon.com, Inc. or its affiliates.
-All Rights Reserved.

-Licensed under the Amazon Software License (the "License").
-You may not use this file except in compliance with the License.
-A copy of the License is located at http://aws.amazon.com/asl/ or in the "license" file accompanying this file.
-This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, express or implied.
-See the License for the specific language governing permissions and limitations under the License.